cloudfoundry/stratos/website/docs/developer/introduction.md

 npm install
 npm run build
 npm run build-backend
-./src/jetstream/jetstream
+cd src/jetstream
+./jetstream
 ```

 This will build both the frontend and backend and run the backend in a mode where it will also serve the static resources for the frontend.

 You can open a web browser and navigate to (https://127.0.0.1:5443) and login with username `admin` and password `admin`.

+> To develop the frontend we recommend reading through the [frontend](/docs/developer/frontend) doc.
+This includes a faster way to run Stratos and see your changes.

+> Additional back end docs are available [here](/docs/developer/backend) before making any changes to the code.